-Before we start, I'd like to thank listener RobocopMustang, who wrote another nice review on iTunes.
-Remember, you too can get your name mentioned on the podcast, by either writing an iTunes review, or sending a donation to your favorite charity in honor of Math Mutation and emailing me about it.
+Before we start, I'd like to thank listener Stefan Novak, who made a donation to Operation Gratitude in honor of Math Mutation.
+Remember, you can get your name mentioned too, by donating to your favorite charity and sending me an email about it!

 And this has been your math mutation for today.